dojo/docs/dojox/mobile.rst

 * `CheckBox <dojox/mobile/CheckBox>`_

-  A
+  A checkbox component displaying a boolean value.

 * `ComboBox <dojox/mobile/ComboBox>`_

-  A
+  A combo box allowing user to edit input values with the built-in keyboard.

 * `ExpandingTextArea <dojox/mobile/ExpandingTextArea>`_

-  A
+  A text area that can automatically adjust its dimensions based on how much content it holds.

 * `RadioButton <dojox/mobile/RadioButton>`_

-  A
+  A component for displaying a discrete set of selectable items.

 * `Slider <dojox/mobile/Slider>`_

-  A
+  A control that allows changing a numeric value by touching and dragging a slide handle.

 * `Switch <dojox/mobile/Switch>`_

-  A toggle switch with a sliding knob
+  A toggle switch with a sliding knob.
+Useful for displaying boolean settings.

 * `TextArea <dojox/mobile/TextArea>`_

-  A
+  A multi-line text input control.

 * `TextBox <dojox/mobile/TextBox>`_

-  A
+  A text input control.

 * `ToggleButton <dojox/mobile/ToggleButton>`_

-  A
+  A button that can toggle between two states.

 Layout
 ------

 * `FixedSplitter <dojox/mobile/FixedSplitter>`_

-  A
+  A layout component that displays two content areas, with the position between the areas fixed at a given position.

 * `FixedSplitterPane <dojox/mobile/FixedSplitterPane>`_

-  A
+  Used for the two content areas in a fixed splitter control.

 Indicators
 ----------